o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 # Interacting With Mina

+## Transactions and account updates

-Now that you know about writing zkApp methods, it's time to learn how users can call these methods.
+Now that you have an idea about writing zkApp methods, it's time to learn how users can call these methods.

-## Transactions

 Recall that smart contracts execute off-chain.
-The result of an off-chain execution is a _transaction_ that can be sent to the Mina network to apply the changes made by the smart contract.

-In this section, you learn what a transaction looks like and how to create one.
+The result of such an off-chain execution is a _transaction_, which can be sent to the Mina network to apply the changes made by the smart contract.
+In this section, you learn what a transaction looks like, and how you can create one.

-## Account updates

 The fundamental data structure that Mina transactions are built from is called an _account update_.
 An account update always contains updates to one specific on-chain account.
 For example, if you transfer MINA from one account to another, the balance on two accounts is updated – the sender and the receiver.
 Therefore, sending MINA requires two account updates.

-Account updates are a flexible and powerful data structure that can express all kinds of updates, events, and preconditions you use to develop smart contracts.
+Account updates are a flexible and powerful data structure that can express all kinds of updates, events and preconditions that you use for developing smart contracts.

-### Transaction JSON object

-A _transaction_ is a JSON object of the form `{ feePayer, accountUpdates: [...], memo }`:

-- `feePayer` is a special account update with a slightly simpler structure.
-  - In particular, it contains a `fee` field, which must be used to specify the transaction fee.
-- The `accountUpdates` array is a list of normal account updates that make up the bulk of the transaction.
-- `memo` is an encoded string that can be used to attach an arbitrary short message.
+A _transaction_ is a JSON object of the form `{ feePayer, accountUpdates: [...], memo }`.
+Here, the `feePayer` is a special account update of slightly simpler structure.
+In particular, it contains a `fee` field which has to be used to specify the transaction fee.
+The `accountUpdates` array, on the other hand, is a list of normal account updates, which make up the bulk of the transaction.
+Finally, `memo` is an encoded string which can be used to attach an arbitrary short message.
+Ignore it for now.

-You create transactions in o1js by calling `Mina.transaction(...)`, which takes the sender (a public key) and a callback that contains your transaction logic:
+You create transactions in o1js by calling `Mina.transaction(...)`, which takes the sender (a public key) and a callback that contains your transaction's logic.

 ```ts
 const sender = PublicKey.fromBase58('B62..'); // the user address